0x456665/vip_living/README.md

 # VIP Living Centers Website

-This repository contains the modern, responsive website for VIP Living Centers, an assisted living facility.
+This repository contains the modern, responsive website for VIP Living Center, an assisted living facility.
 The website is designed to provide a warm, inviting, and informative online presence, showcasing their services, community life, and compassionate care.

 ## ✨ Features